emb715/web-course/README.md

     - What, Why and where use them
     - JS Titans: React, Vue and Angular
 - Examples
-  - Show to equal web with old/bad css and good css
+  - Show two equal webs with old/bad css and good css
   - Discuss the diferents with the two
 - Boostrap, Jquery, Templates, Builds configuration.